 Introduction to Bash Alias

 In the article of bash alias, we would first look into the meaning and intention of the feature in Bash.
 Understanding the intention will open up avenues to understand where in real life you would be able to use the particular feature.
 Bash alias is a methodology where one supplements or overrides particular custom bash commands.
 The intention behind doing this is to keep us at bay in typing long commands.
-Using alias one can easily bring down long commands to as small as a word.
-In doing this one might be able to reduce the time and effort in repeatedly writing the command again and again.
-In this article,, we will look into a few such methodologies along with examples that help us achieve the desired results.
-And with this, we also have some examples to take you through real-life scenarios as well!
+Using an alias, one can easily bring down long commands to as small as a word.
+In doing this, one might be able to reduce the time and effort in repeatedly writing the command again and again.
+In this article, we will look into a few such methodologies along with examples that help us achieve the desired results.
+And with this, we also have some examples of taking you through real-life scenarios as well!

 if [ -e $HOME/.bash_aliases ]; then